ayushbasak/algohack/CSFundamentals/OperatingSystems.md

 Disadvantages:
 - difficult to decide which processes are given higher priority
 - Low priority process is lost if PC crashes

+___

+### Process Synchronization Algorithms
+1. Co-operative: one process affects execution of another process
+2. Independent: one process does not affect execution of another process

+__Race condtition__: when two or more processes are accessing the same resource.

+#### Producer Consumer Problem